 - Summarize your skills, experience, and work history.

 - Emphasize your accomplishments.

 - Use an example to show what you can do and the results you can produce.

-Persuasive letters are lively, positive, and enthusiastic.
-Also, they allow your personality and friendliness to show.
-The importance of a good cover letter increases when the economy has fewer jobs available.
-Thousands of job seekers will be applying for good job openings, but not all of them will have a letter showcasing what they can do for the company or what has motivated them to apply for a particular position.
+Persuasive letters are lively, positive, enthusiastic and allow your personality and friendliness to show.
+The importance of a cover letter increases when the economy has fewer jobs available.
+Thousands of job seekers will be applying for job openings, but not all of them will have a letter showcasing what they can do for the company or what has motivated them to apply for a particular position.
 Make sure you sent that letter.

 A powerful resume = job interviews = job offers!

 If You Are Not Happy With the Results Your Resume is Generating Then Act Now to Change Your Future